 How To Prevent

-Inventory all and document important aspects of each one of them, focusing on the API environment (e.g. production, staging, test, development), who should have network access to the host (e.g. public, internal, partners) and the API version.
+Inventory all API hosts and document important aspects of each one of them, focusing on the API environment (e.g. production, staging, test, development), who should have network access to the host (e.g. public, internal, partners) and the API version.

-Inventory and document important aspects such as their role in the system, what data is exchanged (data flow), and their sensitivity.
+Inventory integrated services and document important aspects such as their role in the system, what data is exchanged (data flow), and their sensitivity.

 Document all aspects of your API such as authentication, errors, redirects, rate limiting, cross-origin resource sharing (CORS) policy, and endpoints, including their parameters, requests, and responses.